 - air base security officer

 - basic areas workflow coordination

 They do not perform law enforcement duties, but dangerous conditions may be reported to law enforcement, especially if federal laws have been violate.
 For instance, a company hiring distribution center associates may have to provide safety training; if they do not, they are violating the law.

 What Kind of Education and Qualifications Do I Need to Work for OSHA?

+So you’ve seen the latest job alert for OSHA.
+What do you do?
 Working for OSHA entails inspecting workplaces for compliance and health and safety violations.
 Many people start working for OSHA as an entry level inspector and are hired at the GS-6 pay scale, or General Schedule 6.
 A GS-6 job requires the applicant to have at least one year of experience at the GS-5 level or possess an associate’s or bachelor’s degree.
 You may also be required to demonstrate specialized experience that’s relevant to the OSHA inspection job you’re applying for.

 When looking at getting a degree for an OSHA inspection job, you should focus on majoring in a field of study that involves one of the following: health sciences, biology, mathematics, and chemistry.
 You may also want to earn certificates related to the construction field as OSHA inspector jobs also focus on industrial and construction compliance.

 According to OSHA, the specialized experience requirements to get hired at GS-6 include experience in “identifying, preventing or eliminating safety hazards in a production process or environmental conditions.”
 You also need to have experience inspecting physical locations for safety violations, the ability to identify an existing problem and how to correct the problem as well as showing how to perform the process in a safe and correct manner after the safety violation has been identified.